Public research and development: Productivity

 Scholars generally propose that public R&D enhances industrial productivity (e.g., Levy and Terleckyj, 1983; Nadiri and Mamuneas, 1994).However, the improvement of productivity could result in R&D spill-over of public sectors, researcher movements and co-operation between public and private sectors.

 R&D investment of private sectors

 Economists are particularly concerned about whether public R&D stimulates or crowds out the private sector R&D. It is generally known as a 'policy success', if the public R&D (especially the government R&D subsidy) could stimulate the R&D investment of private sectors.
 So far, there is no conclusive viewpoint in the literature (e.g., Toole, 2007; Cohen, Coval, and Malloy, 2011; Azoulay, Zivin, Li, and Sampat, 2018).

 Stock returns

 Public R&D is also positively related to stock returns of industrial firms (Chen, Chen, Liang, and Wang, 2020).
 Although they show that abnormal returns based on public R&D ratio generate about 0.9% abnormal returns per month, and suggest that the positive relation could be interpreted by increased cash flow risks.

+Government R&D programs

+European Union

+The EU spent €352 billion on R&D in 2022, 2.22% of EU GDP.
+R&D as a percentage of GDP was highest in Belgium (3.44%), followed by Sweden (3.40%), Austria (3.20%) and Germany (3.13%) as of 2022.

+Israel

+Israel leads the world in spending as a percentage of the economy on Research and development.
+Israel spent 6.02% of its GDP on R&D. Israel has focused on development on human capital investment with significant investment going toward knowledge based sectors of the economy.

+United States

+The United States spends the most on R&D in pure terms of investment.
+Federal research and development budget in the fiscal year of 2020 was $156 billion.